-The position encoded multiplexing method is based on two conditions: the charge signal of one event will spread into more than one detector channels and the fired detector channels are contiguous.
-These two conditions are easy to meet, due to readout units of MPGDs are usually several hundreds of micrometers, and the diffusion range of primary ionization in drifting moving is larger than this value \cite{bib_G_aielli_The_rpc_space_resolution_2014,bib_MIodice_Performance_studies_ofMicromegas_2014,bib_LLavezzi_Standalone_codes_for_simulation_and_reconstruction_2020}.
+The position encoded multiplexing method relies on two fundamental conditions: \begin{itemize} \item The charge signal from a single event spreads across multiple detector channels \item The activated (fired) detector channels are contiguous. \end{itemize}

+These two conditions are easily satisfied because the readout units of MPGDs typically have dimensions on the order of several hundred micrometers.
+Additionally, the diffusion range of primary ionization during drifting is larger than the size of these readout units~\cite{bib_G_aielli_The_rpc_space_resolution_2014,bib_MIodice_Performance_studies_ofMicromegas_2014,bib_LLavezzi_Standalone_codes_for_simulation_and_reconstruction_2020}.

 The process of position encoded multiplexing involves pairing consecutive detector channels {$strip_i,$ $strip_{i+1}$} with a pair of electronics channels {$ch_a$, $ch_b$}.
-Since the detector channels are contiguous, this process can be simplified as mapping a pair of contiguous detector channels ($i$, $i+1$) to a unque pair of readout electronics channels ($a$, $b$).
-This mapping can be elucidated as a mathematical model using the concept of Eulerian graph and Eulerian circuits, and we called this kind of graph encoded multiplexing graph.
+Since the detector channels are contiguous, this process can be simplified to mapping a pair of contiguous number ($i$, $i+1$) to a unique pair of number ($a$, $b$).
+This mapping can be formalized as a mathematical model using the concept of Eulerian graphs and Eulerian circuits.
+This type of graph is referred to as an encoded multiplexing graph.

-An Eulerian circuit refers to a path in a graph that traverses each edge exactly once and returns to the starting point.
-In this context, electronics channels serve as vertices, and detector channels as edges.
-Due avoiding repeated edges in the circuit, each pair of detector channels uniquely corresponds to a pair of electronics channels.
+An Eulerian circuit is defined as a path in a graph that traverses each edge exactly once and returns to its starting point.
+Under this theoretical framework, electronics channels are modeled as vertices, and detector channels as edges.
+This ensures that each pair of detector channels uniquely maps to a pair of electronics channels, avoiding edge repetition.

-\figurename~\ref{fig1} illustrates the step-by-step procedure of constructing the encoded multiplexing graph.
-In \figurename~\ref{fig1}(a), the left subfigure illustrates a schematic diagram of reading five detector channels with five electronics channels, which is the usual direct readout scheme.
-The right subfigure presents the encoded ``multiplexing'' graph of the direct readout.
-The vertices (black dot) represent the readout electronics channels, and the numbers in the circle denote the channel number of the detector.
-The edges between vertices indicate the mapping relationship from electronics channels to detector channels.
+\figurename~\ref{fig1} illustrates the step-by-step procedure for constructing the encoded multiplexing graph.
+In \figurename~\ref{fig1}(a), the left subfigure presents a schematic diagram of a direct readout scheme, where five detector channels are read using five electronics channels.
+The right subfigure shows the corresponding ``encoded multiplexing graph'' for this direct readout.
+The vertices (black dots) represent the electronics channels, with the numbers near them indicating the electronics channel numbers.
+The number inside the circles represent the number of detector channel connected to the respective electronics channel.
+The edges between vertices illustrate the mapping relationships between the electronics and detector channels.